This gift guide is full of ideas that are perfect for anyone who loves that most British of drinks – a good cup of tea!

 There aren’t many things that are more British than a good cup of tea.
 Putting the kettle on is the automatic reaction to good news, bad news and pretty much anything in between!

-So if you know a tea lover (and who doesn’t?), you can use this quintessentially British activity as inspiration when you’re shopping for gifts.
-No self-respecting tea drinker would turn down some of their favourite drink, or the equipment they need to make a brew.
+If you know a tea lover (and who doesn’t?), you can use this quintessentially British activity as inspiration when you’re shopping for gifts.
+No self-respecting tea drinker would turn down some of their favourite drink or the equipment they need to make a brew.

-So read on for some fabulous ideas for gifts for tea fans.
-From delicate china cups to tea–infused gin, there’s something to suit the tea lovers in your life.
+So read on for some fabulous ideas for gifts for tea drinkers.
+From delicate china cups to tea-infused gin, you’re sure to find something to suit the tea lovers in your life.

 Tea Cups and Mugs